 About JEE Main

 Joint Entrance Exam (Main) is a common entrance exam conducted at the national level to facilitate the admission of students in undergraduate courses offered by various government and private engineering institutes in India.
-The exam is usually held in the months of January and April and is conducted by NTA who is also responsible for releasing application forms, admit cards, and declaring the results.
+The exam is conducted by NTA who is also responsible for releasing application forms, admit cards, and declaring the results.

 However, candidates have to keep one important thing in mind.
 To avoid the rejection of JEE Main application form, applicants should go through and have a clear knowledge of the eligibility criteria for JEE Main.
 It is mandatory for engineering aspirants to meet all the requirements.
 Qualified students will be eligible to get admissions in B.Tech, B.E, B.Arch, Integrated MSc courses in premier engineering institutes like NITs, IIITs after successful completion of JEE Main exam.

-For further question on JEE go through JEE FAQs.
+For further questions on JEE go through JEE FAQs.

 Frequently Asked Questions on JEE Main Eligibility